AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

 * `aviatrix_transit_vpc` - (Optional) Specify whether it is an Aviatrix Transit VPC to be used for Transit Network or TGW solutions. **Only AWS is supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
 * `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC to be used for Aviatrix FireNet and Transit FireNet solutions. **Only AWS and Azure are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.

+-> **NOTE:** `aviatrix_firenet_vpc` - If you are using/ upgraded to Aviatrix Terraform Provider R1.8+, and a VPC resource was originally created with a provider version <R1.8, you must do 'terraform refresh' to update and apply the attribute’s default value (false) into the state file.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: